captivationsoftware/react-sticky/README.md

 Make any React component on your page sticky using your inline styles, CSS classes or our sane defaults!

 Highlights:
-  - Not bound to any version of React so it will scale up with you!
+  - Not bound to any version of React so it will scale along with the community!
   - Only 12K, with 0 external dependencies (besides React, of course)!
   - Allows multiple Sticky elements on the page at once!